femou1/pb-handbooks/pb_gamerules.md

 * Make sure to follow the [Roblox Community Rules](https://en.help.roblox.com/hc/en-us/articles/203313410-Roblox-Community-Rules) at all times!

 * Exploiting is forbidden and will lead to an [b]immediate game ban[/b], upwards of a global group ban, if caught.
--- This includes third-party programs, such as Lua injectors/executors, auto-clickers, and macros.
+-- This includes third-party programs, such as Lua injectors/executors and macros.
 3rd party programs designed to give you an advantage over others that is not already in-game will be treated as an exploit.
 Anything that can damage or hurt the server infrastructure can be considered an exploit.
---- **EXCEPTION**: Use of FPS unlockers does **not** warrant a gameban.
+--- **EXCEPTION**: Use of FPS unlockers or auto-clickers does **not** warrant a gameban.
+--- __See the "Autoclicker" rule for more information__
 -- Getting caught exploiting, moderators are allowed to run just about any command on your client.
 Be warned.
 -- Appealing an exploit ban is difficult and rare to go through